pieroproietti/penguins-eggs/README.md

 ### Prerequisites
 Of course penguins-eggs need [nodejs](https://nodejs.org/en/download/package-manager/) installed.

-penguins-eggs depend on various packages, you need to install them, before to start to use it.
+penguins-eggs depend on various packages, you need to install them before to start to use it.
 Before to install penguins-eggs, simply copy and paste the following lines: